 - If the student does not respond satisfactorily to an individual verbal warning, the instructor may feel it is necessary to request that the student leave class. - If the student refuses to leave class when requested, call Campus Police.
-Note: Once Campus Police is notified a police report will be required and statements may be requested of the instructor and of witnesses. - If the student is asked to leave the class and the student obeys the request, the instructor is to issue a written warning to the student either via email (with a read receipt) or in memo form, with a copy to the Director of Student Life.
-(See "Sample Written Warning of Destructive Behavior," Attachment A.) - A written warning can also be used in cases where an instructor has verbally addressed the student's behavior and the behavior continues.
+Note: Once Campus Police is notified a police report will be required and statements may be requested of the instructor and of witnesses. - If the student is asked to leave the class and the student obeys the request, the instructor is to issue a written warning to the student either via email or message in Canvas.
+See Attachment A for Sample Written Warning of Disruptive Behavior. - A written warning can also be used in cases where an instructor has verbally addressed the student's behavior and the behavior continues.
 In this case the instructor may not feel it is appropriate to ask the student to leave class, but still feels that the behavior is disruptive and needs to stop.